Send custom signable documents to candidates and collect their e-signature on offer letters, NDAs and other agreements.

 To start, click your user icon in the upper right of Workable and navigate to Settings and then Templates.
-Scroll down to the Offer Templates section.
+Scroll down to the E-signature Templates section.
 Click Add a new template to set up your own customized template(s).

 Your account comes with a default offer template to get started.
 Any template that gets added to the account can be edited, cloned or deleted.

 Choose the type of e-signature document you want to create.
 "Simple" for documents that aren't offers.
 "Offer" for when you're extending job details and terms.

 Note: Users of Growth or Premier plans can also organize their templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.

 Creating an e-signature document